 The development of technology in the last two hundred years has probably been the most important factor determining the economic and social circumstances of contemporary Western society.
-Yet the social role of technology and the technologist in our community is often not sufficiently appreciated.
+Yet the social role of technology and the technologist in our community is often no sufficiently appreciated.
 An adequate understanding of modern society and its problems requires some knowledge of the interrelations between technology and society and the profound consequences that technological innovation can have.
-The elective deals with these issues in historical perspective and discusses the chief developments in technology from the Industrial Revolution of the eighteenth century to the present day in their social and economic context.
+These issues in historical perspective and the chief developments in technology from the Industrial Revolution of the 18th century to the present day in their social and economic context.